microsoft/vscode-docs/docs/containers/tutorial-django-push-to-registry.md

 ## Create a container registry

 Create a container registry to push images to.
-For more information about how to authenticate to and work with registries see [Using container registries](/docs/containers/quickstart-container-registries.md) page.
+For more information about how to authenticate to and work with registries, see [Using container registries](/docs/containers/quickstart-container-registries.md).

 Make sure that the registry endpoint you created is visible under **Registries** in the **Docker Explorer** of VS Code: